Showing posts with label parenting. Show all posts

 4. Line the chicken breasts down the middle of the baking dish.

-5. Cube the potatoes and line the opposite side (from the green beans) of dish with the potatoes.
+5. Cube the potatoes and line the opposite side (from the green beans) of the dish with the potatoes.

-6. Cut the stick of butter into small pats and layer over the green beans, potatoes and chicken.
+6. Cut the stick of butter into small pats and layer over the green beans, potatoes, and chicken.

 7. Sprinkle Italian dressing over the entire pan.
 Cover with foil.